Park Closed at Stanford Ave. Entrance/Parking Lot and park area

 As part of the restoration effort, the District has installed fencing to prevent visitor access and has installed signage to educate visitors about the effort.
 Visitors are directed to the formal trail at both the top and bottom of the restoration area.
 Additionally, the District’s Roads and Trails crew has scarified “The Scarface” to prepare the native soil to accept a native seed mix.
 Jute matting will be installed to keep the seed mix in place so it can take root and straw wattles will be installed to contain erosion.

 The District is very excited about this trail restoration project and requests that visitors aid its success by remaining on the formal trails.
 More information.

 - Press Release: New Park Hours at Mission Peak Regional Preserve

-Increased visitor use and overflow parking in the neighborhood at the Stanford Avenue staging area have impacted the neighborhood as well as caused severe trail erosion in this part of Mission Peak.
+Increased visitor use, curfew violations, and overflow parking in the neighborhood adjacent to the Stanford Ave. staging area have impacted the neighborhood.
 To address the situation, new hours have been set.
-Download flyer
+New Hours Flyer

 ||6:00am – 10:00pm

 Ohlone College parking, 43600 Mission Blvd., Fremont, CA 94539-5847.
 Access from Pine Street or Witherly Lane off Mission Blvd.
 Both the Peak Trail and the Panorama trail lead to the Mission Peak summit.

 Parking is available in Lot G. Remaining lots will be closed or otherwise affected by Ohlone College construction projects.
 There is a $2 parking fee Monday through Saturday until 5pm, when school is in session.
 Parking is free on Sundays, holidays, and after 5pm on Saturdays.
 Parking lot vending machines take cash or credit cards.
 Overnight parking is not allowed at Ohlone College.